hcutcu/md-parse-iter/src/test/markdown/combinedSyntax.md

 Here comes a paragraph of text.
 This text is not going be separated by any breaks.
 Unless has 2 spaces at the end of the line.
 in a paragraph, you can have multiple lines of text.

+This is a new paragraph, as seen there is a blank line between the two paragraphs.